BrunoChiconato/python-base/README.md

 # Python Base

-Esse curso é o primeiro passo para começar a sua carreira em desenvolvimento, este treinamento é pensado para pessoas que nunca tiveram contato com programação antes, ou que já possuem algum conhecimento em alguma outra linguagem e precisam aprender Python e vamos desde a teoria base do que é programação, instalação e configuração do ambiente, escolha de um editor de código e criação do seu primeiro script até a criação de vários pequenos programas que vão abordar as principais funcionalidades do Python e vamos também criar um projeto completo do zero com as melhores práticas do mercado.

-Duração estimada em horas: 64h

-## Conteúdo

-## Day 1 - Iniciando no mundo da programação

-Neste capítulo você terá uma introdução ao treinamento e aos conceitos básicos de programação e a linguagem Python, também aprenderá como instalar e preparar um ambiente para programar.

-01. Introdução
-00. Programação e Linguagens
-00. Como é organizada a plataforma Python
-00. Instalação e preparação do ambiente
-00. Repositório, git e seu primeiro script
-00. Variáveis de ambiente
-00. Tipos de instruções
-00. Organização de blocos de código
-00. Ambientes virtuais, instalação de pacotes e Ipython

-Duração: 5h

-## Day 2 - Tipos e estruturas de dados

-Neste capítulo você conhecerá os tipos e estruturas de dados do Python e execicios práticos para entender como manipulamos informações.

-10. Protocolos e Tipos de dados primitivos
-00. Float, Bool, None
-00. Textos, Caracteres e Strings
-00. Formatação de texto
-00. Tipos de dados compostos e Tuplas
-00. Listas
-00. Exercicio com Listas, Tuplas, Loops e Condicionais
-00. Sets (conjuntos)
-00. Dicionários
-00. Exercicio: Refatorando nosso Hello World com dicionários

-Duração: 7h

-## Day 3 - Input, Output, Processamento

-Nesta parte do treinamento o foco é obter informações do usuário, aplicar algortimo para processar e persistir a informação em arquivos.

-20. Stdin e Stdout
-00. Leitura de inputs do stdin e de argumentos do terminal
-00. Exercicio de criação de uma calculadora infix com input e argumentos
-00. Filesystem - Manipulação de arquivos e pastas
-00. Exercicio - Criando um bloco de anotações no terminal
-00. Tratamento de Erros LBYL e EAFP
-00. Logging - Formatando e gravando logs
-00. Algoritmos e lógica - Condicionais, Operadores compostos
-00. Condicionais ternárias e inline
-00. Repetições com for, while e comprehensions.
-00. Exercicio: Sistema de Reservas com iterators, textos, inputs e arquivos de texto.

-Duração: 10h

-## Day 4 - Funções, Debugging e seu primeiro projeto.

-Neste capítulo terá muito conteúdo sobre funções com exercicios práticos e em seguida aprenderá técnicas e ferramentas para depurar erros do programa e em seguida aprenderá a criar seu próprio projeto com as melhores práticas.

-31. Funções builtin uteis - sum, len, vars, min, max, filter, map
-00. Funções úteis da biblioteca padrão - random, pprint, itertools, functools, smtplib etc
-00. Definindo suas próprias Funções e aplicando fórmula matemática
-00. Anatomia detalhada de funções - assinatura, argumentos, retornos
-00. Escopos e namespaces e argumentos coringas
-00. Funções lambda
-00. Exercicio com lambda, recursão e introdução a programação funcional
-00. Debugging - Técnicas e ferramentas para encontrar erros.
-00. O Sistema de imports do Python
-00. Criando um repositótio para seu primeiro projeto e configurando o VSCode
-00. Estrutura de pastas, build e install do projeto
-00. Entry points com console scripts
-00. Gestão de dependencias e Makefile

-Duração: 12h

-## Day 5 - Qualidade de Software e de Código

-Nesta parte focamos em testes, integração continua e qualidade do projeto incluindo testes unitários, testes de integração e adequação com code style além de uma introdução a documentação de software e empacotamento.

-44. Introdução a testes + Doctest, Pytest e Decorators
-00. Diferençá entre unit e integration tests, configuração do Pytest e CI com Github Actions
-00. Boas práticas em testes e test reports
-00. Qualidade de código, linters e auto formatação
-00. Escolhendo boas ferramentas e libraries
-00. Introdução ao TDD
-00. Introdução a persistencia de dados e testes
-00. Documentação de projetos, Empacotamento e Distribuição no PyPI

-Duração: 10h

-## Day 6 - Orientação a Objetos

-Uma das principais caracteristicas da linguagem Python é a aplicação da Orientação a Objetos seguindo um modelo que é um pouco diferente do tradicional e muito flexivel, neste capítulo falaremos sobre toda a base da orientação a objetos com Python.

-52. Os paradigmas de programação
-00. Introdução a Orientação a Objetos
-00. Inicialização de instâncias
-00. Os 4 pilares da O.O: Abstração, Herança, Polimorfismo, Encapsulamento
-00. Encapsulamento com properties
-00. Python Data Model e Protocolos
-00. Python Moderno, Type Annotations e Dataclasses
-00. Dataclass abstrata, Enums, field e super()
+This course is the first step in starting your career in development.
+It is designed for individuals who have never had any prior experience with programming or for those who already have some knowledge of other languages but need to learn Python.

+We’ll begin with the foundational theory of programming, setting up and configuring your development environment, selecting a code editor, and writing your first script.
+The course progresses through creating various small programs covering Python’s key functionalities and culminates in developing a complete project from scratch, following the best practices in the industry.

+**Estimated DUration**: 64 hours

+## Course Outline

+## Day 1 - Getting Started with Programming

+This chapter introduces the training program, the fundamentals of programming, and the Python language.
+You will also learn how to install and configure your development environment.

+01. Introduction
+00. Programming and Programming Languages
+00. Python Platform Overview
+00. Installation and Environment Setup
+00. Repositories, Git, and Your First Script
+00. Environment Variables
+00. Types of Instructions
+00. Code Block Organization
+00. Virtual Environments, Package Installation, and IPython

+**Duration**: 5 hours

+## Day 2 - Data Types and Structures

+Here, you will explore Python’s data types and structures, along with practical exercises to understand how to manipulate information.

+10. Protocols and Primitive Data Types
+00. Float, Boolean, None
+00. Texts, Characters, and Strings
+00. Text Formatting
+00. Composite Data Types and Tuples
+00. Lists
+00. Exercises with Lists, Tuples, Loops, and Conditionals
+00. Sets (Collections)
+00. Dictionaries
+00. Exercise: Refactoring "Hello World" with Dictionaries

+**Duration**: 7 hours

+## Day 3 - Input, Output, and Processing

+This section focuses on obtaining user input, processing algorithms, and persisting data in files.

+20. Standard Input and Output (Stdin and Stdout)
+00. Reading Input from Stdin and Terminal Arguments
+00. Exercise: Building an Infix Calculator with Input and Arguments
+00. Filesystem - Handling Files and Folders
+00. Exercise: Creating a Terminal-Based Notepad
+00. Error Handling: LBYL and EAFP
+00. Logging - Formatting and Recording Logs
+00. Algorithms and Logic - Conditionals and Compound Operators
+00. Ternary and Inline Conditionals
+00. Loops with For, While, and Comprehensions
+00. Exercise: Reservation System Using Iterators, Text Inputs, and Text Files

+**Duration**: 10 hours

+## Day 4 - Day 4 - Functions, Debugging, and Your First Project

+This chapter covers functions in depth with practical exercises.
+You will also learn debugging techniques and tools, followed by building your first project with industry best practices.

+31. Useful Built-In Functions: `sum`, `len`, `vars`, `min`, `max`, `filter`, `map`
+00. Standard Library Functions: `random`, `pprint`, `itertools`, `functools`, `smtplib`, etc.
+00. Creating Your Own Functions with Mathematical Formulas
+00. Detailed Anatomy of Functions: Signatures, Arguments, Returns
+00. Scopes, Namespaces, and Flexible Arguments
+00. Lambda Functions
+00. Exercise: Using Lambda, Recursion, and Introduction to Functional Programming
+00. Debugging - Techniques and Tools to Identify Errors
+00. Python’s Import System
+00. Creating a Repository and Configuring VSCode for Your First Project
+00. Folder Structure, Building, and Installing Your Project
+00. Entry Points with Console Scripts
+00. Dependency Management and Makefiles

+**Duration**: 12 hours

+## Day 5 - Software and Code Quality

+This section focuses on testing, continuous integration, and project quality.
+It includes unit tests, integration tests, coding standards, and an introduction to software documentation and packaging.

+44. Introduction to Testing: Doctest, Pytest, and Decorators
+00. Unit vs. Integration Testing, Pytest Configuration, and CI with GitHub Actions
+00. Best Practices in Testing and Test Reports
+00. Code Quality: Linters and Auto-Formatting
+00. Choosing the Right Tools and Libraries
+00. Introduction to Test-Driven Development (TDD)
+00. Data Persistence and Testing
+00. Project Documentation, Packaging, and Distribution via PyPI

+**Duration**: 10 hours

+## Day 6 - Object-Oriented Programming

+Python’s object-oriented programming (OOP) model is flexible and slightly different from traditional models.
+This chapter covers all foundational OOP concepts in Python.

+52. Programming Paradigms Overview
+00. Introduction to Object-Oriented Programming
+00. Instance Initialization
+00. The Four Pillars of OOP: Abstraction, Inheritance, Polymorphism, Encapsulation
+00. Encapsulation Using Properties
+00. Python Data Model and Protocols
+00. Modern Python: Type Annotations and Dataclasses
+00. Abstract Dataclasses, Enums, Fields, and `super()`
 00. Structural Pattern Matching

-Duração: 7h
+**Duration**: 7 hours

-## Day 7 - Consumindo e armazenando dados.
+## Day 7 - Working with Data

-Na maior parte dos programas sempre teremos que carregar e armazenar dados e para isso precisamos aprender a usar bancos de dados SQL e consultar APIs.

-61. Modelangem de dados com dataclasses e Pydantic
-00. Prova de conceito de um ORM
+Most programs involve loading and storing data.
+This section covers SQL databases and API consumption.

+61. Data Modeling with Dataclasses and Pydantic
+00. Proof of Concept for an ORM
-00. Introdução a SQL e SQLite
+00. Introduction to SQL and SQLite
 00. SQL Alchemy
 00. SQL Model
-00. Convertendo software legado para SQL
+00. Migrating Legacy Software to SQL
-00. Database Migrations e Consumindo API Rest
+00. Database Migrations and Consuming REST APIs
-00. Finalização do Projeto e desafios

-Duração: 8h
+00. Finalizing the Project and Challenges

+**Duration**: 8 hours

-## Day 8 - Demonstrações
+## Day 8 - Demonstrations

-Nesta última parte do treinamento a intenção é fazer uma demonstração bastante breve a respeito das ferramentas e frameworks principais do mercado, o formato não será de aula mas sim de mão na massa, seguindo o mesmo projeto desenvolvido no treinamento vamos adicionar interfaces Gráfica (GUI), 2D (Pygame), terminal (TUI), web (html) e API (REST).

-69. Interface Gráfica para Desktop - Demonstração com Tk e Pysimplegui
-00. Interface 2D para games - Demonstração com Pygame
-00. Interface Gráfica para Terminal - Demonstração com Textual (game)
-00. Interface web com html - Demonstração com Flask
-00. Interface API com REST/Json - Demonstração com FastAPI

-Duração: 5h
+The final part of the training demonstrates key tools and frameworks in the industry.
+This hands-on session builds on the course project, adding graphical user interfaces (GUIs), 2D elements, terminal interfaces (TUIs), web pages, and REST APIs.

+69. Desktop GUI Demonstration with `Tkinter` and `PySimpleGUI`
+00. 2D Game Interface Demonstration with `Pygame`
+00. Terminal GUI Demonstration with `Textual`
+00. Web Interface Demonstration with `Flask`
+00. REST API Demonstration with `FastAPI`

+**Duration**: 5 hours